 Youth-led (12-18 years old) group focused on building skills and leadership for youth in the community to combat bullying and victimization.

-We work to bring residents and community groups of Regent Park together.
+This Social Development Plan (SDP) group works to bring residents and community groups of Regent Park together.
 In a vibrant, active, mixed income neighbourhood with market-rate and social housing residents, as well as many other social and economic differences, this group focuses on building a strong unified community.

-Making information about community policies, resources, events and programs easily accessible for everyone in the neighbourhood.
+This Social Development Plan (SDP) group is making information about community policies, resources, events and programs easily accessible for everyone in the neighbourhood.

-Working to increase sustainable employment rates and entrepreneurial opportunities for local residents.
+This Social Development Plan (SDP) group is working to increase sustainable employment rates and entrepreneurial opportunities for local residents.

-Working to make Regent Park a safe space for everyone and to improve the public’s image of this neighbourhood.
+This Social Development Plan (SDP) group is working to make Regent Park a safe space for everyone and to improve the public’s image of this neighbourhood.

 To provide accessible resident-driven opportunities for neighbours to gather, learn and support each other in responding to Islamophobia in Regent Park and surrounding communities.

 Works in collaboration with local not-for-profit stakeholders to develop services for an evolving neighbourhood transformation strategy.

 6 local agencies working toward systemic change for youth in conflict with the law by providing support, direction and leadership to strengthen the quality of services.